guo-yong-zhi/WordCloud-Gallery/README.md

 ```
 ![](lettermask.svg)
 # pattern
-The elements in the output image don't have to be text, and shapes are OK
+The [engine](https://github.com/guo-yong-zhi/Stuffing.jl) is designed for general purpose, so the outputs don't have to be text, and shapes are OK
 ```julia
 using WordCloud